openedx/edx-documentation/en_us/developers/source/process/contributor.rst

 working properly, to make it easier to collect early feedback.
 To indicate to others that your pull request is not yet in a functional state, just prefix the pull request title with "(WIP)" (Work In Progress), or start the pull request as a draft on GitHub.
-Please do include a link to a WIP pull request in any discussion threads you start.
+Please include a link to a WIP pull request in any discussion threads you start.

 Once you're ready to submit your changes in a pull request, check the following